 You can't delegate ESG or sustainability to a single department - it's a company-wide effort

-Similarly, rather than trying collect data on everything, it's best to focus ESG data efforts on accuracy, data quality, and measuring a few core ESG and sustainability KPIs first, then building from there.
+Similarly, rather than trying collect data on everything, it's best to focus ESG data efforts on accuracy, controls, data quality, and measuring a few core ESG and sustainability KPIs first, then building from there.

 A good ESG data collection system should be able to gather data across a company's operations, supply chain, disclosures, third-party data providers, and publicly available information.
 The system should also be able to organize and analyze the data in a way that is meaningful and useful for stakeholders, such as investors, customers, and employees.